EaylZwigembom/CS50-Notes/Week 7 - SQL/Concepts/Using SQL in Python.md

 You can read more about the CS50 Library’s SQL functionality in the [documentation](https://cs50.readthedocs.io/libraries/cs50/python/#cs50.SQL).

-Using our new knowledge of SQL, we can now leverage Python alongside.
+Using our new knowledge of SQL, we can now leverage[[Hello Python! | Python]] alongside.

 Modify your code for `favorites.py` as follows:
 ```